 It is one of the most expensive color changing gemstones in the world.
 It changes its color from emerald green in the morning to red at night.

 Some of these gems can also have a blue hue under natural light and purple under indoor light.

-Flourite Gemstone: A color changing fluorite is usually a blue gem which changes its color to purple when viewed under incandescent lighting.
+Color-Changing fluorite is usually a blue gem that changes its color to purple when viewed under incandescent lighting.

-Andesine Gemstone: A member of the feldspar family and is available in different colors like red, green and yellow.
-The color changing Andesine gems may use different hues under different lighting, including deep green to vivid violet.
+A member of the feldspar family and is available in different colors like red, green and yellow.
+The color-changing Andesine gems may use different hues under different lighting, including deep green to vivid violet.

-Garnet Gemstone: Stunning to the core, a color changing garnet has a kiwi-green tone which changes to pink when viewed under artificial lighting.
+Stunning to the core, a color-changing garnet has a kiwi-green tone which changes to pink when viewed under artificial lighting.

-Diaspore Gemstone: A rare variety of gems, color changing Diaspore may also exhibit pleochroism, meaning that it can produce bands of colors when seen from different angles.
-A color changing diaspore may change its hues from green to pink and even champagne.
+A rare variety of gems, color-changing Diaspore may also exhibit pleochroism, meaning that it can produce bands of colors when seen from different angles.
+A color-changing diaspore may change its hues from green to pink and even champagne.

-Sapphire Gemstone: One of the most loved varieties of gems – a sapphire can also change its color.
-Common amongst color-changing sapphires is a blue gem which may change its shade to violet under artificial lighting.
+One of the most loved varieties of gems – a sapphire can also change its color.
+Common amongst color-changing sapphires is a blue gem that may change its shade to violet under artificial lighting.

 How do these gems change colors?

 The science of color change gems is pretty simple.
 It depends on the source of the lighting and the transmission windows that the gem has.